-Originally from Merrick, New York, Sylvie Moscovitz is Beth Tzedec’s Teen Engagement Associate.
+Originally from Merrick, New York, Sylvie Moscovitz Librach is Beth Tzedec’s Teen Engagement Associate.
 An alumna of Emory University, Camp Ramah, USY and The Schechter School of Long Island, she has spent her life learning, preparing and dedicating herself to becoming a leader in the Jewish community.

 Sylvie joined the Beth Tzedec staff after spending six months living in Israel as a Fellow of The Nachshon Project, along with an elite group of young Jewish leaders discussing innovative ways to improve the future of North American Judaism.
 The Project gave her an opportunity to develop strong leadership skills and explore Jewish identity through an inclusive, pluralistic lens.